mehtaharsh16/daniel.feldroy.com/posts/what-i-love-about-my-job-at-octopus-energy-part-1.md

 Yet when I think about it, the business isn't the reason I love working for Octopus.
 I can think of other companies with similar explosive growth, some of whom I interviewed when Octopus reached out to me.

-## Why do I work for Octopus Energy?
+## Why do I love working for Octopus Energy?

 The answer is forthcoming in an article I'll be releasing on Thursday, June 10th.
 Stay tuned!